Lanarkshire and Dumbartonshire Railway: The Lanarkshire and Dumbartonshire Railway approved

 The Caledonian Railway had no access to any of the industry and dock sites on the north bank of the Clyde west of Stobcross (except at the Bowling canal basin of the Forth and Clyde Canal, having bought out the canal in 1853).
 The company used a variant spelling of 'Dunbartonshire'.

-In 1891 a Parliamentary Bill was submitted for the Lanarkshire and Dumbartonshire Railway (L&DR).
-It was nominally independent, although promoted with heavy Caledonian support, and the authorising Act was passed on 5 August 1891.
+In 1891 a bill was submitted to Parliament for the Lanarkshire and Dumbartonshire Railway (L&DR).
+It was nominally independent, although promoted with heavy Caledonian support, and the authorising act, the Lanarkshire and Dumbartonshire Railway Act 1891 (54 & 55 Vict. c. cci) was passed on 5 August.

 Coming later than the urban development of the city, the line was forced to take a circuitous route with several tunnel sections to penetrate the hilly topography.
 The Glasgow Central Railway joined the Caledonian on the south side, but the L&DR was to spring from junctions at Balornock, near Provanmill on the line out of the Buchanan Street terminus, on the north-east side of the city.
 A branch from Balornock to Hamiltonhill had been promoted in 1883; intended to serve iron foundries and other industry along the route of the Forth and Clyde Canal there.
 The route arched round north of Springburn Park, but land acquisition problems prevented the line from being completed at Hamiltonhill.
 The L&DR route was now to use the first part of the Hamiltonhill line as far as Possil, then continuing west and crossing under the River Kelvin to a new through station at Maryhill, joining the Glasgow Central Railway near there, giving onward access to Stobcross.